-Mrs. Nells is a 58-year-old African American with pre-diabetes, hypertension, and CKD.
+Mrs. Nells is a 58-year-old African American with pre-diabetes, hypertension, and chronic kidney disease (CKD).
 Her mother is deceased (hypertension and diabetes); father has hypertension.
 Her doctor told her to stop eating salty foods and she is trying to use less salt.